tamsendean/LR-gradient-descent/readme.md

-To compile and run part 1: `python3 hw1.py`
+To run harvest prediction: `python3 predict.py`

-To run part 2: `python3 pt2.py`
+To run chemical level correlation: `python3 coeff.py`

 Change batch size on line 27 and dataset on line 8